hylu-dev/hylu-blog/content/posts/dev/js-modules-in-hugo/index.md

 What happens here is that we grab our script at `assets/js/script.js`, do some extra processing like minification, and then use `.Permalink` to create a visible link for our script to import the module from.

-### Actually Importing the Module
+### All That's Left is to Use It

-Now that we have a solid script tag link from our post template to our js, we can now just write our JS module as we normally would and perform imports to other modules since we're in a top-level context.
+Now that we're able to run our `asset/script.js` while inside our post, we can now proceed to write the JS module itself.

 ```js
 import * as THREE from 'https:<host>.three.module.min.js';